kmarkley/Indigo-Online-Sensor/README.md

 # Online Sensor

-This is an extremely simple plugin that checks for internet connectivity and presents the result as an Indigo device.
+This is an extremely simple plugin that checks for internet connectivity and presents the result as an Indigo sensor device.

-There are 2 main uses:
+There are a few main uses:

 1. Determine if the machine running Indigo Server is connected to the internet.
 2. Determine if a particular online service is available.
+3. Check if the external IP address changes to trigger a DDNS script

-One could conceivable also use this to determine the status of local network resouces, but FINGscan is a much more robust tool for that.
+4. Determine the status of local network resouces.
+FINGscan is a much more robust tool for this, but if tou only have a couple devices you're interested in this might do.

 ## Easy Setup